Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Methods

 \subsection{Datasets}

-In single-coil experiments, multi-contrast coil-combined magnitude MR images from public BraTS \cite{BRATS}, fastMRI \cite{fastMRI} and MIDAS \cite{midas} datasets were analyzed.
-Each dataset was taken to correspond to a separate site.
-At each site, (training, validation, test) splits of (40, 5, 10) non-overlapping subjects were used, resulting in (840, 105, 210) cross-sectional images.
-Subjects were selected at random from the datasets.

-In multi-coil experiments, multi-contrast k-space data from public fastMRI-brain, fastMRI-knee \cite{fastMRI} and an in-house dataset were analyzed \cite{elmas2022federated}.
+Multi-contrast k-space data from public fastMRI-brain, fastMRI-knee \cite{fastMRI} and an in-house dataset were analyzed \cite{elmas2022federated}.
 Experimental procedures for collecting the in-house dataset were approved by the local ethics committee at Bilkent University, and written informed consent was obtained from all participants.
-Each dataset was taken to correspond to a separate site.
-At each site, (training, validation, test) splits of (36, 6, 8) non-overlapping subjects were used, resulting in (840, 105, 210) cross-sectional images.
-Subjects were selected at random from the datasets.
+In experiments involving a non-participating site, multi-coil k-space data from the Calgary dataset \cite{calgary} were analyzed.
+Each dataset was assigned to a separate site, and across sites, (training, validation, test) splits of (108, 18, 24) non-overlapping subjects were used, resulting in (2520, 315, 630) cross-sectional images.
 Multi-coil data were compressed to 5 virtual coils \cite{Zhang2013}.

-Both actual and synthetic k-space data were retrospectively undersampled using a variable-density (VD) pattern with acceleration factors R = 4x and 8x \cite{Lustig2007}.
-Models were trained on a mixture of multi-contrast MRI datasets without special procedures to handle separate contrasts.
-When necessary, actual and synthetic MR images were zero-padded to a consistent size to permit training of reconstruction models, albeit performance assessments were conducted in native image sizes by discarding the padded regions following reconstruction.
+Both actual and synthetic k-space data were retrospectively undersampled using a variable-density (VD) pattern with acceleration factors R = 4x-8x \cite{Lustig2007}.
+Models were trained on a mixture of multi-contrast MRI datasets.